Ergodic Formalism for topological Attractors and historic behavior: Topological Baire ergodicity

-In contrast with the topological ergodicity, it follows from Lemma~\ref{Lemma98uyhji} (or Corollary~\ref{HomeoErgEquivTras}) that all irrational rotation on the circle are Baire ergodic.

-Despite of Corollary~\ref{HomeoErgEquivTras} above, in general, an ergodic map can be far to be transitive, as we can see in Example~\ref{Unimodal}.
-Indeed, we need to relax the definition of transitivity to obtain a concept that is closer to the ergodicity.
+Despite the connection given by Corollary~\ref{HomeoErgEquivTras} and Lemma~\ref{Lemma98uyhji}, in general, an ergodic map can be far from being transitive and a trivial example of such a map is a constant one, i.e., $f:X\circlearrowleft$, with $\# X>1$, such that $f(x)=p$ for some $p\in X$.
+However, since constant maps are singular maps, one might ask whether there are non-singular Baire ergodic maps that are not transitive.
+The answer again is yes, as we can see in Example~\ref{Unimodal} below.
+Indeed, we need to relax the definition of transitivity to obtain a concept that is closer to ergodicity.